roman-milk/roman-milk.github.io/a-cuckold-two-blondes-and-bbc.md

  Suddenly, with another yell, as his body tensed, muscles locking with the effort, viscous goo flicked out of his cock.
 The stuff arced high, a steep- angled parabola of jizm that, after hanging for half a second in the air at its apogee, then spattered down onto Tia's skin.
 Just as that first jet landed another spurt squirted high, Philip's yanking fist altering its course so the gloop landed on the insignificant scrap of denim that Tia had worn as a skirt, the material bunched around her waist.

  Philip grunted and groaned while further gouts of semen poured out of him, the stuff raining down.
-Report_Story #4